chegekinuthia/SparkService--Statistician/README.md

 # SparkService--Statistician

-This service computes streaming summary statistics, including: mean, variance, score, zScore .
+This service computes streaming summary statistics: mean, deviation, zScore, variance, standard deviation.

 It does so for any number of input time series.

 And across any number of time windows.

+Then, it joins the output d-streams to also emit: covariance, correlation.

 ## Sample Input